 If every family in America reused just two feet of holiday ribbon and wrapped three presents in reused materials, we would save enough paper to cover 45,000 football fields and enough ribbon to tie a bow around the entire planet.

-Some alternative wrapping options such as using newspaper, reusable gift bags and boxes, and saving ribbon are discussed in a previous Green Blizzard article, Conserve Your Use of Holiday Wrappings.
+Alternative Wrapping Options Using the comics, the front page from the newspaper, magazine covers, reusable gift bags and boxes, and saved ibbon.
+Some nifty ideas are discussed in a popular Green Blizzard article, Conserve Your Use of Holiday Wrappings.
 I’d also like a share a few of my personal favorite green wrapping tricks.
 Save boxes and packaging materials all year round.
 At the risk of being judged as a boarder line hoarder, I promise this practice pays off.

 Throughout the year, I toss boxes, nice shopping bags, and lightly used wrapping materials (the tissue paper stores wrap purchases in often barely have a crease) into a closet.
 This makes my life very easy when it comes to packing things for shipping, moving, or holiday gifts.
 What an easy and convenient way to be green!
 Save money and go green by making your own gift tags.